sanmue/arch-linux-installation-guide/README.md

   - also unmounts "CDROM", USB device ... arch installation medium

 ### Restart the machine

+> :warning: Check: Did you set a password for the root user when in chroot environment ?!

 - `systemctl reboot` # or just: `reboot`